ganbarodigital/php-the-missing-bits/docs/traces/FilterBacktrace.md

 ## Works With

-`GetArrayTypes` is supported on these versions of PHP:
+`FilterBacktrace` is supported on these versions of PHP:

 PHP Version | Works?
 ------------|-------